Sumatran Orangutan Society

 - Alignment with SOS's values of empowering local communities

-- Capacity for long-term partnership and organizational development
+- Capacity for long-term partnership and organisational development

 - Shared vision for orangutan and forest conservation